New Zealand, South Island

 Hooker Valley Walk (start point)

-Note: Bring water and a packed lunch and snacks for this walk.
+Note: Bring water, a packed lunch and snacks for this walk.

 This is one of the 'best day walks in New Zealand'.
-At only 5 kilometres (3.1 mi) length and gaining only about 100 m (330 ft) in height, the well formed track can be walked by tourists with a wide range of level of fitness.
+At only 5 kilometres (3.1 mi) length and gaining only about 100 m (330 ft) in height, the well formed track can be walked by most with a basic level of fitness.

 Before you is Hooker Lake with glacial ice from the Hooker Glacier.
-If it is a good day, you might get completely unobstructed views of the highest mountain in New Zealand, with Hooker Glacier in the valley below.
+On a good day, you might get completely unobstructed views of the highest mountain in New Zealand, Mount Cook.

 If the winds aren't too strong, this is a good time to chow down on your packed lunch.